 Alongside cash prizes, you also have the chance to win a variety of trips or prizes, and this app is pretty standard as far as scratch and win apps go.

-That’s all fine and dandy, but how do you actually make money with Lucktastic, or at least attempt to?
+That’s all fine and dandy, but how do you actually make money with Lucktastic, and is this app actually legit?

 I’ve personally used Lucktastic for a few hours while idly watching TV, so this is why I’m writing this review in the first place.

-On Lucktastic, you can earn two things from scratch cards: tokens, and cash.
+On Lucktastic, you can earn two things from using scratch cards: tokens, and cash:

 - Token cards – Match 3 of a symbol on token cards to win X amount of Lucktastic tokens (usually a few thousand).